Deepanshukumar879/springboot-store-api/README.md

-# Spring Boot E-commerce Product API
+# Spring Boot robust  E-commerce Product API

 A simple backend REST API for managing Products in an e-commerce application using **Spring Boot**.
 This project demonstrates basic CRUD operations along with image upload functionality.